aiven/devportal/.github/vale/README.rst

   Post "http://localhost:7069": dial tcp [::1]:7069: connect: connection refused

-If so, just run the command again - it appears to be transtory.
+If so, just run the command again - it appears to be transitory.

 The organisation of our Vale setup
 ==================================

-The top-level file ``.vale.ini`` specifies
+The top-level file `.vale.ini <../../.vale.ini>`_ specifies

-* where the vale style files can be found (``.github/vale/styles``)
+* where the vale style files can be found (`.github/vale/styles <styles>`_)
 * what files to check (``.rst`` files)
 * what styles to use (our own ``Aiven`` style)

-We store the details of our vale configuration in ``.github/vale``.

-The GitHub action's workflow is specified in ``.github/workflows/link.yaml``.
+The GitHub action's workflow is specified in `.github/workflows/lint.yaml <../workflows/lint.yaml>`_.

 .. _vale-action: https://github.com/errata-ai/vale-action